 Avery makes it easy to order your Amazon FBA shipping labels your way.
-You can order custom printed shipping labels that allow you to easily add your logo or branding.
+You can order custom shipping labels that allow you to easily add your logo or branding.
 Easy to order online with fast turnaround and no setup fees.

 No matter what option you choose, simply customize your labels using our free templates and order your professionally printed labels or print yourself in minutes.

 Do you need more help creating your Amazon FBA labels?
 Please call our friendly customer care team at (800) 462-8379.